swt30/thesis/chapters/05-migration/05-migration.md

 By linking the temperature of the planet to its orbital separation, we can also see that large radial changes occur across a reasonable range of orbital distances and are not just confined to planets orbiting very close to their host star.
 The range of orbital separations shown in [@fig:migration-1Mearth; @fig:migration-3Mearth; @fig:migration-5Mearth; @fig:migration-10Mearth] is similar to the range from Mercury to Saturn in our solar system.

+These results are only reliable to a point, however.
+Compare the top panels of [@fig:migration-1Mearth] and [@fig:migration-3Mearth].
+The latter shows orbital separation--radius curves for four values of internal heating $\varepsilon$; the former shows only three.
+What happened to the 10$^{-8}$W$\cdot$kg$^{-1}$ case?
+The answer is that these models suffered from runaway atmospheric growth and did not converge.^[By this, I mean that the trial ODE solution failed to satisfy the inner boundary condition $r=0, m=0$ and instead reached $r=0$ first.
+Normally this would then result in us increasing our radius guess until the boundary condition was met ([@fig:solver-flowchart]) but no such increase in the radius could be found to produce a consistent solution.]
+The upper row of models in the lower panel of [@fig:migration-1Mearth] show these unconverged models: they differ from the converged models by their lack of an Earth-like core.
+This is because the core is defined as the region where $m<0.7M_\mathrm{planet}$, but this region is not reached before the integrator terminates at $r=0$.

+I believe that this runaway growth is a result of incomplete opacity information in the outer atmosphere.
+In @sec:heating-and-the-atmosphere I explained that our information about water opacity in the outer atmosphere is represented as a power-law fit to a grid of a few pressure--temperature pairs.
+But the lowest of these temperatures is $1000\,$K and the lowest of these pressures is $1\,$bar.
+Further, we saw that the outer edge of the atmosphere is defined as the solution to the equation @eq:optical-depth-at-photosphere.
+This equation depends on the water opacity and, as we heat the planet, the pressure at which it is satisfied becomes very low.

+To refine our estimates of planet sizes, the most important thing we could therefore do is to obtain better estimates for the opacity of water (and corresponding quantities like the opacity ratio $\gamma$) in this low-pressure regime.
+But at these low pressures other considerations like photoevaporation become important too.
+Because of the restrictions above, I am not confident that the planetary radii shown in this chapter are robust for strongly heated low-mass planets (i.e. [@fig:migration-1Mearth]).
+I am more confident in the later figures and in the other observations about planetary structure, which I describe below.

 ![
   As in [@fig:migration-1Mearth], but for a $3\,$M$_⊕$ planet.
   Comparing to [@fig:migration-1Mearth], we see that the $3\,$M$_⊕$ planets can actually be smaller than the $1\,$M$_⊕$ planets, at least where there is moderate internal or external heating.
 ](migration-3Mearth){#fig:migration-3Mearth}

-### These planets mostly contain three key phases of water
+### These planets mostly contain three phases of water

-At the irradiation temperatures shown in [@fig:migration-1Mearth; @fig:migration-3Mearth; @fig:migration-5Mearth; @fig:migration-10Mearth], the bulk of these planetary models contain only three phases of water: gas, supercritical fluid and plasma.
+At the irradiation temperatures shown in [@fig:migration-1Mearth; @fig:migration-3Mearth; @fig:migration-5Mearth; @fig:migration-10Mearth], the bulk of these planetary models contain only three phases of water: gas, supercritical fluid and either plasma or ice X.
-There is little evidence that high-pressure ice phases like ice VII and ice X are present except in the case of very cold planets.^[It is certainly possible to generate planets with more varied phase structures.
+There is no evidence that other high-pressure ice phases like ice VII are present.^[It is certainly possible to generate planets with more varied phase structures.
 For example, see the images on the title page, which I generated by taking random temperatures, planet masses and water fractions.
 But most of the interesting structures arise with planets that are several times more massive than Earth and consist mostly of water (water fractions of $50$% or more).]
-In [@fig:migration-1Mearth;@fig:migration-3Mearth;@fig:migration-5Mearth;@fig:migration-10Mearth] the only models to contain phases other than these three were minimally internally heated ($\varepsilon=10^{-18}\,$W$\cdot$kg$^{-1}$).
-The plasma phase appears near the bottom of the water envelope for these cold planets, and the liquid and ice VII phases appear under a very thin gas atmosphere.

 These graphs do not explore the trends for planets with water mass fractions other than $30$%.
-However, we might expect that planets with larger water mass fractions are more likely to reach high-pressure ices near their core.^[In fact this can be seen in the pressure--temperature profiles for $100$% water spheres in [@fig:pressure-temperature-profiles], which reach ice X at their core.]
+However, we might expect that planets with larger water mass fractions are more likely to reach other high-pressure water phases near their core.
 They will also be less dense and have a larger radius overall than planets with iron and silicate layers.
-But the way in which my internal heating models are constructed, in which the internal heat ing comes from the core of the planet, means that the internal heating approaches zero as the core mass approaches zero.
+But the way in which my internal heating models are constructed, in which the internal heating comes from the core of the planet, means that the internal heating approaches zero as the core mass approaches zero.
 We would need a way of representing energy generation from the water envelope itself (by a tidal heating model, for example) in order to continue modelling these high-water-mass planets as being internally heated.

-### There is a discrete transition in planet size

-The kink in the lower curve on [@fig:migration-1Mearth; @fig:migration-3Mearth; @fig:migration-5Mearth; @fig:migration-10Mearth] is a discrete transition in phase structure for cold planets.
-The phase structure of the resulting planet is visible as the bottom-right structure in the grid of models.
-This structure contains a liquid water layer over ice VII and ice X.
-But these phases are only present when there is virtually no internal heating: even an Earth-like internal heating amount of $10^{-12}\,$W$⋅$kg$^{-1}$ in the core is enough to shift the path of the adiabat away from these cold ice phases and up to the supercritical fluid regime.
+### Larger planets have a weak relationship between orbital radius and planetary radius

+Comparing [@fig:migration-1Mearth] to [@fig:migration-10Mearth] shows how much flatter the orbital--planetary radius curve is for the more massive planet.
+Earlier, we saw that low-mass planets can become highly inflated when heated, and that this inflation is due almost exclusively to the atmospheric layer of the planet expanding.
+With higher-mass planets, we see the opposite: the planet's size is almost constant no matter whether it is positioned at 0.3 or 10$\,$au, the gaseous atmosphere occupying only a small portion of the planet's total radius in either case.

+In the previous chapter we asked the question: given a planet that could be heated internally and externally, which mode of heating is dominant?
+There we concluded that internal heating is more capable of increasing a planet's radius because it can affect the temperature throughout the entire planet rather than simply inflating the outer atmospheric layer.
+In the flat orbital--planetary radius curves of [@fig:migration-10Mearth] we can see this effect strongly.
+It is easier to inflate these massive waterworlds by heating them from the inside than by moving them closer to their host star.

+This finding has implications for assessing the internal structure of an observed super-Earth, because it means that information about the planet's environment is not enough to determine whether its radius is inflated.
+Instead, we must take into account that any *internal* energy generation---even if only comparable to the Earth's---can increase its radius and therefore lead to a different interpretation of the planet's structure.

 ![
   As in [@fig:migration-1Mearth; @fig:migration-3Mearth], but for a $5\,$M$_⊕$ planet.